Leandromaro/Java-Design-Patterns/README.md

  - Changes in implementation should have no impact on abstraction.
  - If you want to hide implementation of abstraction from client.
  - Best use when you have multiple implementation.

+ >> At first sight, the Bridge pattern looks a lot like the Adapter pattern in that a class is used to convert one kind of interface to another.
+However, the intent of the Adapter pattern is to make one or more classes' interfaces look the same as that of a particular class.
+The Bridge pattern is designed to separate a class's interface from its implementation so you can vary or replace the implementation without changing the client code.

 ## Proxy
 According to GoF Proxy design pattern is: